mostafizurRahaman/next-documentaion/Readme.md

 -  wait for install........
 -  After Installing run the project with ` npm run dev`

+## What is Server Side Rendering ?

+-  Server-side rendering involves the rendering of the web page on the server before delivering it to the client’s device.
+When a user requests a page, the server renders the component on the server side, then sends the fully rendered HTML to the client, enabling immediate display.
+This process allows your website to be visible to the user quickly, providing an enhanced user experience.

 ## What is Server Side Rendering or SSR ?

 -  SSR Means Server Side Rendering